elementor/elementor-developers-docs/src/theme-conditions/simple-example.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-To see how easy it is to extend theme conditions, we are going to create an addon that registers a condition which will check if a user is logged in.
-The addon will help Elementor users to display some templates only to logged in users and other templates to anonymous users.
+To demonstrate how easy it is to extend theme conditions, we're going to create an addon that registers a condition which will check to see if a visitor is logged-in.
+This addon will help Elementor users display some templates to logged-in visitors and other templates to anonymous visitors.

 ## Folder Structure

 The addon will have two files.
-One file for logged in user condition and the other main file to register the condition and handle all the other stuff.
+One file for the logged-in user condition and the main file, which will register the condition and handle all the other stuff.

 ```
 elementor-logged-in-user-condition/